tokenami/tokenami/README.md

 - 🏷️ **Simple naming convention** — turn any CSS property into a variable (`padding` → `--padding`)
 - 📦 **Smaller stylesheet** — one variable-driven rule instead of dozens of utility classes
-- ✨ **Streamlined markup** — one class name for your reusable components, keeping HTML clean and DRY
+- ✨ **Streamlined markup** — one class name for your reusable components, keeping HTML lean
 - 🎯 **Single source of truth** — a config file defines and enforces your design tokens
 - 💡 **Smart authoring** — autocomplete + type safety built into your workflow
 - 🔓 **Extensible by design** — atomic CSS variables give your consumers control to override